rtm516/ConvertJavaTextureToBedrockApi/README.md

 | Bedrock | v1.14.x |

 Some conversions of HD texture packs may takes a while.

-Please note convert some texture packs need a device with corresponding enough memory.
+Convert texture packs need a device with corresponding enough memory like its file size and content.

 Shaders or Optifine or 3d textures or mods or datapacks are not supported, only classic Vanilla textures!